Patient remembers 'so much pain' during surgery assisted by fake nurse at Vancouver hospital | CBC News

 Because of this stigma, Tymkiw said she's spent most of the last year thinking her experience in surgery was normal.
 It was only after her twin sister underwent the same procedure and wasn't in excruciating pain that Tymkiw realized there was something unusual about what happened to her.

-"Seeing this other woman in a vulnerable position, in a lot of pain and with her legs spread — her having the audacity to just forge her way in there is just so disturbing," Tymkiw said.
+"Her having the audacity to just forge her way in there is just so disturbing," Tymkiw said.
+"Seeing this other woman in a vulnerable position, in a lot of pain and with her legs spread."

 According to court documents, Cleroux completed two years of a four-year nursing program in Colorado, but has never been certified as a nurse.
 She was first convicted in relation to posing as a nurse in 2005 in Ontario, and has a history of similar crimes in Alberta and Quebec.